PAC$^m$-Bayes: Narrowing the Empirical Risk Gap in the Misspecified Bayesian Regime

 Despite not being a valid bound, empirical risk minimization is quite popular.
 Minimizing the empirical (inferential) risk over the space of all possible distributions over parameters is the well known Maximum Likelihood method.
 This concentrates in a delta-function-like parameter distribution with all of its mass on the maximum likelihood parameter value.

-We could similarly directly optimize the empirical predictive risk.
+We could similarly directly optimize the empirical predictive risk, known to some as a \emph{non-parametric mixture}~\citep{lindsay1995mixture,wangnonparam}.
 In cases with bounded likelihoods this seems to perform decently well (e.g. the toy example of~\cref{sec:toy}) just as it does in the case of Maximum Likelihood.
-If our model is too expressive (e.g. unbounded likelihoods) minimizing the empirical risks will quickly start to concentrate on the \emph{empirical} data distribution rather than the \emph{true} distribution.
-Classic approaches limit model capacity by adding regularization or other tricks.
+If our model is too expressive minimizing the empirical risks will quickly start to concentrate on the \emph{empirical} data distribution rather than the \emph{true} distribution, overfitting severely.
+Classic approaches prevent overfitting by limiting model capacity; by adding regularization or other tricks.
 If we instead had a valid bound on the true risks, we needn't worry. \pac-Bayes approaches provide such a bound.

 We would really like to have some assurance that we won't overfit to our finite training data.
 We can formulate an upper bound on the true risks in terms of the empirical risks that nearly always hold.
-Such \emph{probably approximately correct} (or \pac) bounds can be used to motivate Bayesian inference, demonstrating that the Bayesian posterior is the minimizer of a \pac-style upper bound on the true inferential risk $\trueinfrisk$~\citep{banerjee2006bayesian, alquier2016properties} (Proof replicated in~\cref{sec:pacbayesproof}).
+Such \emph{probably approximately correct} (or \pac) bounds can be used to motivate Bayesian inference, demonstrating that the Bayesian posterior is the minimizer of a \pac-style upper bound on the true inferential risk $\trueinfrisk$~\citep{banerjee2006bayesian, alquier2016properties,guedj2019primer} (Proof replicated in~\cref{sec:pacbayesproof}).

 In light of these results we will define the following \emph{\pac-inferential risk} (or \elbo):